xav/Grapefruit/doc/index.rst

 Manipulation methods
 --------------------

-The manipulations methods let you do simple operations with a color.
+The manipulations methods let you create a new color by changing an existing color properties.

 .. note::

-   The methods **do not** modify the current instance.
-   They operations results are always return a new :class:`Color` instance, or as a tuple of instances.
+   The methods **do not** modify the current Color instance.
+They create a new instance or a tuple of new instances with the specified modifications.

 .. automethod:: Color.ColorWithAlpha